carpentries/instructor-training/episodes/15-practices.md

 - "Having a plan makes it easier for you to remember to implement the important teaching practices you've learned."

 ---

-> ## Instructor Notes
-> Many of the Software and Data Carpentry lessons have
-> instructor's notes, with information
-> from instructors who have already taught the material.
-This can be a valuable
-> resource when preparing lessons, especially when teaching a lesson for the first time.
-> The Software Carpentry instructor guides are linked on each lesson page; the
-> instructor guides for Data Carpentry lessons are on
-> their [main lesson page]({{ site.dc_site }}/lessons/).
-In addition, configuration problems and other
-> technical hurdles common across multiple lessons are detailed [here](https://github.com/carpentries/workshop-template/wiki/Configuration-Problems-and-Solutions) along with suggested solutions.
-{: .callout}

-> ## Learners Use Their Own Machines
-> Learners tell us that it is important to them to leave the workshop
-> with their own machine set up to do real work.
-We therefore continue
-> to teach on all three major platforms (Linux, Mac OS X, and Windows),
-> even though it would be simpler to require learners to use just one.
->
-> We have experimented with virtual machines (VMs) on learners'
-> computers to reduce installation problems, but those introduce
-> problems of their own: older or smaller machines simply aren't fast
-> enough, and learners often struggle to switch back and forth between
-> two different sets of keyboard shortcuts for things like copying and
-> pasting.
->
-> Some instructors use [Virtual Private Servers][vps] (VPS) over [Secure Shell][ssh]
-> (SSH) or web browser pages instead.
-This solves the installation
-> issues, but makes us dependent on host institutions' WiFi (which can be
-> of highly variable quality), and has the issues mentioned above with things
-> like keyboard shortcuts.
-{: .callout}

-## Code of Conduct Violations

-If you are an instructor, and believe that someone in a workshop has violated the Code of Conduct, you may warn them, ask them to apologize, and/or expel them, depending on the severity of the violation and whether or not you believe it was intentional.

-The local workshop host is expected to help enforce the Code of Conduct and you can ask them to mediate an incident if you are uncomfortable or unable to do so yourself.
-If you choose to settle the issue yourself, you should notify the workshop host of the issue in case s/he feels additional steps should be taken.

-No matter what you choose to do, please contact the Carpentries Code of Conduct Committee by emailing [coc@carpentries.org](mailto:coc@carpentries.org) or C. MacDonnell at [confidential@carpentries.org](mailto:confidential@carpentries.org) as soon as you can and let us know what happened so that we can follow-up with the workshop host and/or participants as needed.

-You also have the right as an instructor to walk out of a workshop if you feel that the participants or hosts are not supporting your attempts to enforce the Code of Conduct.
-Again, please contact us as soon as possible if this happens.

 ## Managing a Diverse Classroom

 Although our workshops are targeted at novices, every workshop